 Tobacco duty – 2% above the rate of inflation

-Alcohol duty – 2% above inflation for spirits, wine and made-wine, and sparkling cider of a strength exceeding 5.5%.
-The duty rates on beer will decrease by 6% for low strength beer and 2% for the standard rate of beer duty and 0.75% overall for high strength beer.
+Alcohol duty – inflationary increase on duty for wine and made-wine, and sparkling cider of a strength exceeding 5.5%.
+The duty rates on beer will decrease by 6% for low strength beer, 2% for the standard rate of beer duty and 0.75% overall for high strength beer.
 The duty rates on spirits, ordinary cider and perry have been frozen.

 Printed tax tables are also being produced and if you would like to receive a copy then please contact us.